UQ-RCC/hpc-docs/Bunya-User-Guide.md

 If you add the `-D` option, it will do a dry run first.
 Please use `eb -H` to get the help manual.

-There are currently over 16,000 sample easybuild (.eb) recipe scripts available after you load the easybuild/4.7.0 module.
+There are currently over 16,000 sample easybuild (.eb) recipe scripts available after you load the easybuild module.
 The `eb -S  searchtext` will return all .eb scripts with a case insensitive match.
 You may need to refine your search.

 The names of sample easy build scripts include one of the following labels that represent the toolchain to be used when building the software.